 Pivot Table in Power BI

-Pivot Table is simply the tool to create a summarized report from the large set of databases.
+Pivot Table is simply the tool to create a summarized report from a large set of databases.
 This is the thing we all have done in MS Excel.
-In such a way can we use the pivot table in Power BI as well as the common question everybody asks.
+In such a way, can we use the pivot table in Power BI as well as the common question everybody asks?
 So in this article, we will show you how to use the “Pivot Table” kind of analysis in Power BI.
-But in Power BI we don’t have a pivot table but like similar visuals to show the summary report.
+But in Power BI, we don’t have a pivot table but similar visuals to show the summary report.

 How to Create a Pivot Table in Power BI?

-Below is the data we are going to use to create a pivot table in power bi.
+Below is the data we are going to use to create a pivot table.

 You can download the workbook and can use it to practice with us.

-- Upload the data to Power BI file.
+- Upload the data to the Power BI file.

 - Come back to the “Report” tab to create a summary table.

-- From the visualization, list inserts “Matrix” visual.
+- From the visualization, the list inserts “Matrix” visual.